solesby/appshots/README.md

 I wanted a really simple process to generate app store screenshots for [some of my apps](http://paribuscalc.com).
-I want to easily generate these from screenshots and a configure-once layout.
+I wanted to easily (re)generate these from simulator screenshots and layout that I only have to configure one time.

 <blockquote style="text-align:center">
 <img valign="center" src="http://www.paribuscalc.com/store/screenshots/iPhone5/screen1.png" width="200">